juanprietob/clusterpost/src/couch-provider/README.md

 	var plugin = {};
     plugin.register = require('couch-provider');
     plugin.options = couchdbconfig;

-	/*
-	*	You can also use couch-provider as standalone package
-	*	All methods will be available in couchprovider
-	*/
-	//var couchprovider = require('couch-provider').couchProvider;
 ----

-### Available methods:

-The parameter codename is optional, if you use a codename, you must use the multiple db configuration object.

-How to use couch-provider if used as an Hapi plugin:
+#### How to use couch-provider if used as an Hapi plugin:

 1. getCouchDBServer(codename)

 Returns the uri of couchdb ex. 'http://localhost:5984/users1'

 ----

-	var uri = server.methods.yourserverapp.getCouchDBServer(codename);
+	//yourserverapp is the namespace in the configuration.
+The namespace is used to add methods to the server.
+Check Hapi doc for more //information on server methods https://hapijs.com/tutorials/server-methods var uri = server.methods.yourserverapp.getCouchDBServer(codename);

 ----

 2. uploadDocuments(docs, codename)